The Countable Reals: Introduction

 \begin{proof} See \cite{blechschmidt19:_knast_tarsk} for details.
 Briefly, given a sequence of reals $(a_n)_n$, the map $f : [0,2] \to [0,2]$, defined by

 where $n_1 < n_2 < \cdots < n_k$, is well-defined by order-completeness and is monotone.
 If $a_n \leq f(a_n)$ then

-therefore if a term of the sequence is a post-fixed point then it has a post-fixed point above it.
-Consequently, the largest post-fixed point of~$f$, which exists by Knaster-Tarski theorem\footnote{The Knaster-Tarski theorem is intuitionistically valid.
-It states that a monotone map on a complete lattice has the largest fixed-point, which is also the largest post-fixed point, i.e., the largest $x$ satisfying $x \leq f(x)$.}~\cite{Knaster28,Tarski55}, cannot be a term of the sequence. \end{proof}
+therefore if a term of the sequence is a post-fixed point then there is a post-fixed point above it.
+Consequently, the largest post-fixed point of~$f$, which exists by Tarski's fixed-point theorem~\cite[Thm.~1]{Tarski55}, cannot be a term of the sequence. \end{proof}

-Unfortunately, the MacNeille reals may fail to be even a local ring~\cite[Thm.~D4.7.11]{johnstone02:_sketc_eleph}.
+Unfortunately, the MacNeille reals may fail to be even a local ring~\cite[Thm.\ D4.7.11]{johnstone02:_sketc_eleph}.
 We therefore adhere to the generally accepted view that the Dedekind reals are the most suitable intuitionistic notion of real numbers.
 We shall review their construction in detail in \cref{sec:dedek-real-numb}.